-- Access to a printer and 7 sheets of A4 paper or US Letter paper. - Thin card, the type used in cereal boxes is ideal.
+- Access to a printer and 5 sheets of A4 paper or US Letter paper. - Thin card, the type used in cereal boxes is ideal.
 Thicker card like corrugated card will not bend to the detailed folds.
-The approximate area of flat card that you need is around two large cereal box or two sheets of A3 card. - Spray mount, Pritt stick, PVA or something that will stick paper to card. - Scissors or a craft knife. - Straight forward sticky tape, you can use basic cheap tape but I've found that Scotch Magic invisible tape gives a neater finish. - Some spare time - approximately 2 to 3 hours.
+The approximate area of flat card that you need is around one large cereal box or a sheet of A3 card. - A piece of elastic to hold the mask on your head.
+You can pick this up from most sewing shops. - Spray mount, Pritt stick, PVA or something that will stick paper to card. - Scissors or a craft knife. - Straight forward sticky tape, you can use basic cheap tape but I've found that Scotch Magic invisible tape gives a neater finish. - Some spare time - approximately 1 hour.